Published 2024

 Modeling demand

 The approach to model demand for physicians follows the common model outlined in the other modules.
-The main demand components are (1) a constructed population file for each county in the U.S. with a representative sample of the population from 2021 through 2036, (2) prediction equations of the demand (i.e., annual expected use) for health care services, and (3) physician staffing ratios.
+The main demand components are (1) a constructed population file for each county in the U.S. with a representative sample of the population from 2022 through 2037, (2) prediction equations of the demand (i.e., annual expected use) for health care services, and (3) physician staffing ratios.
 This section focuses on construction of the staffing ratios constructed for each physician specialty for the care setting where they provide services.
-The staffing ratios are calculated as national expected health care use in 2021 divided by national FTE physicians.
+The staffing ratios are calculated as national expected health care use in 2022 divided by national FTE physicians.

-As described in other modules, using the Medical Expenditure Panel Survey (MEPS) we developed predication equations of people’s annual visits to physicians in office and outpatient settings by physician specialty.
+As described in other modules, using the Medical Expenditure Panel Survey (MEPS) we developed prediction equations of people’s annual visits to physicians in office and outpatient settings by physician specialty.
 The services metrics used to calculate the staffing ratios include visits to each specialty.
-Using MEPS, we developed prediction equations of hospitalizations for approximately two dozen categories of care defined by primary diagnosis codes and procedure codes (Exhibit V-6).
-Using the 2019 National Inpatient Survey (NIS), we developed prediction equations for expected length of stay for these same diagnosis categories.
+Using MEPS, we developed prediction equations of hospitalizations for approximately two dozen categories of care defined by primary diagnosis codes and procedure codes.
+Using the 2021 National Inpatient Survey (NIS), we developed prediction equations for expected length of stay for these same diagnosis categories.
 By applying the prediction equations for hospitalizations to the population database, and then applying the prediction equations for expected length of stay given a hospitalization, we calculate total inpatient days as a set of services metrics for calculating hospital-based staffing ratios.
 We developed prediction equations for the probability of a consult during an emergency visit using the National Hospital Ambulatory Medical Care Survey (NHAMCS).
 Thus, if an emergency visit for a neurological condition results in the patient seeing two physicians, we assume one physician was an emergency physician and the second physician was a neurologist providing a consult.

 A calculation of staffing ratios requires estimates of FTE physicians by care setting.
 In some cases, all physicians in a specialty work in a single setting—e.g., 100% of emergency physician care is provided in emergency departments; 100% of critical care physician and hospitalist services are provided in hospital inpatient settings.
 In many specialties, physician FTEs are distributed across settings.
 Thus, these physicians will have multiple drivers of demand for services (e.g., ambulatory visits, inpatient care, and possibly care in other settings such as nursing homes).
 Exhibit V-8 summarizes the distribution of FTE physicians across delivery settings.
 For some specialties, the OEWS data provides information on how jobs are distributed across settings.
 We use the distribution of jobs as a proxy for the distribution of FTEs.
 For other specialties, we use older data from the 2015 Medical Group Association Survey.